cosmos/ibc/spec/ics-025-handler-interface/README.md

 ```

 `recvPacket` attempts to receive a packet, returning an error if the calling module is not authorized to handle the packet, or if the packet does not exist or has been already handled.

+The default IBC relayer module will allow external calls to `recvPacket`.

 ```typescript
 function recvPacket(packet: Packet, proof: CommitmentProof) {